Your search results

 Motorists drive the Cabot Trail on North Mountain.
 Photo c/o Tourism Nova Scotia, Photographer Adam Hill

-Reasons to Visit Cape Breton Island:
+Why Visit Cape Breton Island

 Skyline Trail, Cape Breton Island

-Scenic Beauty
+Scenic Landscapes

 Enjoy Cape Breton Island on a road trip through the Maritimes.

-Cultural Immersion
+Cultural Heritage

-Adventure Activities
+Outdoor Activities

 A hiker’s paradise, Cape Breton has numerous trails in the spectacular Mabou Highlands and within the sprawling Cape Breton Highlands National Park.
 The world-famous Skyline Trail is a must-do if you’re in the area.